-If you picked “something’s not right here,” then you are correct.
-It turns out the FBI actually failed to report any entire tier’s worth of criminal activity, thereby significantly reducing the overall number of authorized crimes it reported.
+If you selected “something’s not right here,” you are correct.
+It turns out the FBI failed to report an entire tier’s worth of criminal activity, thereby significantly reducing the overall number of authorized crimes it reported.
 That’s about a 93 percent drop in the OIA total.

 Authorized crimes by informants are divided into what the FBI calls “tiers.”
 Tier 1 activities are more serious types of crimes, importing huge amounts of heroin for instance; whereas Tier 2 includes basically everything else, down to shoplifting.

-Here’s an incomplete list of what’s considered Tier 1 activity:
+Here’s a partial list of crimes considered Tier 1 activity:

 - The commission, or the significant risk of the commission, of any act of violence by a person or persons other than the Confidential Human Source;